keon/awesome-nlp/README.md

 ### Text Summarization
 * [TextRank- bringing order into text](http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) by Mihalcea and Tarau is regarded as the first paper on text summarization.
 The code is available [here](https://github.com/ceteri/pytextrank)
 * [Modelling compressions with Discourse constraints](http://jamesclarke.net/media/papers/clarke-lapata-emnlp07.pdf) by Clarke and Zapata provides a discourse informed model for summarization and subtitle generation.
+* [Deep Recurrent Generative decoder model for abstractive text summarization](https://arxiv.org/pdf/1708.00625v1.pdf) by Li et al, 2017 uses a sequence-to-sequence oriented encoder-decoder model equipped with a deep recurrent generative decoder.
+* [A Semantic Relevance Based Neural Network for Text Summarization and Text Simplification](https://arxiv.org/pdf/1710.02318v1.pdf) by Ma and Sun, 2017 uses a gated attention enocder-decoder for text summarization.
+* [Beyond Stemming and Lemmatization: Ultra-stemming to Improve Automatic Text Summarization](https://arxiv.org/pdf/1209.3126v1.pdf) by Moreno, 2012 proposes a new method of normalization called ultra-stemming that basically means reducing words to its initial letters.
+* [This mini-awesome list](https://github.com/mathsyouth/awesome-text-summarization) provides a wider view of the research papers in text summarization.
+* [This blogpost](https://medium.com/@Currie32/text-summarization-with-amazon-reviews-41801c2210b) uses Amazon food reviews for text summarization. the code implementation is [here](https://github.com/Currie32/Text-Summarization-with-Amazon-Reviews).
+* [This TextSum model](https://github.com/tensorflow/models/tree/master/research/textsum) is from the official TensorFlow repository.
+* [TextTeaser](https://github.com/DataTeaser/textteaser) is a automatic text summarization algorithm.
+The algorithm is ported in Python and Scala.

 ### Research and Review Articles
 * [Deep Learning for Web Search and Natural Language Processing](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/wsdm2015.v3.pdf)